zhkaren/zhkaren.github.io/_pages/publications.md

 ---
 layout: archive
-description: "Qi Yu - Ph.D.
-Candidate in Marketing at Wharton"
+description: "Karen Zhang - Ph.D.
+Candidate in Healthcare Management and Economics at Wharton"
 permalink: /publications/
 redirect_from:
   - /research/